nathants/posts/001_vertically_scaling_python_data_processing/readme.md

 >> time aws-ec2-ssh $id -yc 'python /mnt/download_and_select.py'

-?
+real    1m43.209s
+user    0m0.371s
+sys     0m0.214s
 ```

 step 2 will group by passengers and count. this pipeline will run once per input file, and will run in parallel on all cpus.

-we will use shell redirection instead of cat for the input since it is more efficient.
+we will use shell redirection instead of cat for the input since it's more efficient.

 `group_and_count.py`